 It is important to note that most captive elephants in India are owned illegally, and strict enforcement of laws is needed to end illegal trafficking of elephants.
 Our Wildlife SOS sanctuaries allow laws to be enforced as they give authorities a home for these seized and rescued elephants.

-In 2018, Wildlife SOS established India’s very first Elephant Hospital.
+In 2018, Wildlife SOS established their very first Treatment Unit.
 This was truly a historic milestone for injured and ailing elephants throughout India, who can now get the care and love they need in a state-of-the-art facility.
-The hospital is capable of conducting important laboratory tests and treatments for the elephants including wireless digital radiological capabilities, ultrasound, laser therapy, an in-house pathology lab, and a medical hoist for comfortably lifting disabled elephants.
-The hospital is also equipped with a protected-contact elephant restraining device, a digital weighing scale, a hydrotherapy pool, and quarantine enclosures.
+The treatment unit is capable of conducting important laboratory tests and treatments for the elephants including wireless digital radiological capabilities, laser therapy, an in-house pathology lab, and a medical hoist for comfortably lifting disabled elephants.
+The treatment unit is also equipped with a protected-contact elephant restraining device, a digital weighing scale, a hydrotherapy pool, and quarantine enclosures.
 All of this enables regular check-ups, out-of-routine treatments and urgent after-rescue care as well.